chrisperver/chrisperver/README.md

   * 2CDT for creating a CDT file (emulated audio cassette)

 CD to the 'compile' folder.
-Run the appropriate script to compile the game.
+Run the appropriate bash script to compile the game.
 The files will be placed in the 'build' folder.